nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-For each x-coordinate of the canvas we'll calculate how far from the center of the screen we are proportional to the width of the screen:
+For each x-coordinate of the canvas, we'll calculate how far from the center of the screen we are proportional to the width of the screen:

 ```typescript
 const cameraX = aspectRatio * x / canvas.width - aspectRato / 2;